mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "I am Fajro, retired fidelant of Holrag.
 I have been summoned to deliver a message to the Heiko fidelant that is vital to their deliberations today."

 The guard was unmoved.
-"No one is permitted into the Senate while deliberations are under way.
+"No one is permitted into the senate while deliberations are under way.
 It is an offense to–"

 "Yes, I understand.
 I am delivering this message to her assistant."

 "Pomri?
 She hasn't mentioned this to us."

-"I was summoned by the speaker this morning, as the matter is unexpected and urgent."
+"I was summoned by her this morning, as the matter is unexpected and urgent."

-She deliberated with her partner, and glanced at me once, sending a shock of worry through my bones.
+She whispered a conversatino with her partner, and glanced at me once, sending a shock of worry through my bones.
 I was getting cold again.

 "You are permitted to go, but your attendant cannot come with you."

-_NO_

-He replied, "My attendant helps me walk on account of my injured knee.
+I panicked and was prepared to rattle off a list of complaints, but Fajro had already prepared a response far more effective than mine would have been.
+"My attendant helps me walk on account of my injured knee.
 I could barely walk here without hae help, much less make it to Pomri."

 The man glanced at his partner and begrudgingly walked over to me.
 I dared not to protest as he slid the bag off my shoulder in one quick movement and rummaged through it before throwing it back at me and gesturing to the other guard.

 "Make it quick," said the woman.

 We walked under the gate and my eyes grew wide as we walked into a wide circular clearing of gardens and pools and walkways as broad and as wide as all of the farm plots I tended to in Heiko.
-All around us were flowers and bushes and trees from different parts of the world that could certainly not live in such a hot and dry place without the help of the mamen carrying water to and fro in their fine vinegrass frocks.
-I wished to venture through the plants and speak to the mamen, but I thought it best not to draw attention to myself.
+All around us were flowers and bushes and trees from different parts of the world that could certainly not live in such a hot and dry place without the help of the mamen, dressed in fine robes and strange heabands covering their ears, carrying water to and fro in their fine vinegrass frocks.
+I wished to venture through the plants and speak to the gardeners, but I thought it best not to draw attention to myself.

 As I took in the rest of this place, I was surprised to see that the stone structure that I believed to be a thick wall was more of a circle of rooms, as was unapparent from the outside.
 The inner-facing wall was full of tall arches, each emblazoned with the crest of one of the seven provinces, and between them were several openings that overlooked the area.
 Standing prominently at the center was a massive ovoid building standing prominently in the center of the circle and illuminated by the light through the gate we'd come through.